- GET TO KNOW US

 Since starting at ARMA in 2013, I have experienced, along with many practitioners, a bit of confusion around who ARMA serves, where this industry is going and what is the appropriate terminology to use and when.
 We haven’t always done a great job of answering these questions and defining the terminology, especially to those who may be new to the profession or to those whose role have evolved.
 This is one area (among many) where ARMA International and I are excited to make some progress.

 As ARMA International’s new CEO, I must confess that I have never been a practitioner of records and information management.
 I’ve never been the owner of an information governance program.
 I do have quite a bit of experience managing financial records and a long history of assessing and implementing internal controls, with records management components, from the compliance and audit perspective.
 I used this background along with the ARMA resources to study for and become an IGP back in 2014 and I’m excited to continue developing my industry knowledge as I maintain my CPEs.

-Also, I will not claim to have a deep-dive knowledge of implementing a RIM or IG program.
+Also, I will not claim to have a deep-dive knowledge of implementing a records and information management (RIM) or information governance (IG) program.
 Rather, my collective experience as an auditor, financial officer, and association executive in this industry, makes me an expert at asking questions, assessing an environment and seeing the big picture.
 Combine this experience with my passion for this profession and community and the result is the forward momentum that I hope everyone practicing or playing a role in this profession feels today.